facebook

 Round coffee tables take up less visual space than square or rectangular ones, so they work well in small spaces.
 Oval coffee tables, on the other hand, offer a bit more surface area and can be an excellent option for larger rooms or for those who love to entertain.

-But when pairing an oval or round table with a sectional sofa, you need to consider the shape of your sofa and the layout of your living room.
+But when pairing an oval or round table with a sectional sofa, you need to consider the sofa's shape and the layout of your living room.

 A coffee table paired with a curved sectional sofa (credit: Heather Golde Home)